Bartonella quintana

 Bartonella quintana, originally known as Rochalimaea quintana, and "Rickettsia quintana", is a bacterium transmitted by the human body louse that causes trench fever.
-This bacterial species caused outbreaks of trench fever affecting 1 million soldiers in Europe during World War I.
+This bacterial species caused outbreaks of trench fever affecting 1 million soldiers in Europe during World War I. Trench fever is known to have affected millions of individuals throughout the 20th century.

 Genome

-B. quintana had an estimated genome size of 1,700 to 2,174 kb., but the first genome sequence (of strain RM-11) contains a single circular chromosome of 1,587,646 base pairs.
+B. quintana had an estimated genome size of 1,700 to 2,174 kilo-base pairs., but the first genome sequence (of strain RM-11) contains a single circular chromosome of 1,587,646 base pairs.
+The overall guanine-cytosine (G+C) content of the genome is approximately 38.5%.
+The genome contains several insertion sequence (IS) elements and prophage regions, indicating past horizontal gene transfer events.
+These elements may contribute to genomic plasticity and adaptation.